tediko/movie-database-app/README.md

 - **Details page**: Each movie has a dedicated sub-page that provides users with a detailed informations, list of the actors involved, photos and similar titles recommendations.
 - **Random title**: Randomly selected movie/tv series displayed within details page.
 - **Profile**: Customizable account settings.
 Users can upload a custom avatar or update account information including name, email, and password.
-- **404 page**: "Page Not Found" with a little easter egg.
+- **404 page**: ["Page Not Found"](https://moviedb-tediko.netlify.app/app/404) with a little easter egg.
 Instead of a standard error message, users are greeted with a funny message and a playful image.
+User need to be logged in.

 ## My process